-The public transit element of VISION 2050 recommends a significant improvement and expansion of public transit in Southeastern Wisconsin, including two commuter rail lines, eight rapid transit lines, and significantly expanded local streetcar and bus, express bus, commuter bus, and sharedride taxi services.
+The public transit element of VISION 2050 recommends a significant improvement and expansion of public transit in Southeastern Wisconsin, including four commuter rail lines, eight rapid transit lines, and significantly expanded local streetcar and bus, express bus, commuter bus, and sharedride taxi services.
 Map 1.8 in Chapter 1 of this volume displays the routes and areas served by the various components of the recommended transit element.
-Altogether, service on the regional transit system would be increased from service levels existing in 2014 by about 117 percent measured in terms of revenue transit vehicle-hours of service provided, from about 4,750 vehicle-hours of service on an average weekday in the year 2014 to 10,310 vehicle-hours of service in the year 2050 (see Table 1.8).
-The recommended service improvements and expansion include expansion of service area and hours, and significant improvements in the frequency of service.
+Altogether, service on the regional transit system would increase by about 117 percent, from about 4,750 vehicle-hours of service on an average weekday in the year 2014 to 10,310 vehicle-hours of service in the year 2050 (see Table 1.8).
+The recommended service improvements and expansion include expansion of service.
 Table 1.9 shows the span of service hours and frequencies under VISION 2050.
 Table 3.2 identifies the entities and their roles with regard to implementing the public transit recommendations of the plan.